Greater Yellowstone Ecosystem Tour - Jackson Hole West Yellowstone

 -

-As you pass the Jackson Hole Airport from Jackson and Teton Village, there are tremendous photo opportunities in the Valley, particularly the peaks of the Tetons.
+As you pass the Jackson Hole Airport from Jackson and Teton Village, the valley offers tremendous photo opportunities, particularly of the Tetons' peaks.

 -